PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 Like we said above you could use ZSN.
 ZSN would make more sense if you could estimate the team effect thanks to other data (budget, manager's quality, etc.), and then add the home and away effects as offsets.

-We've leave the implementation of this as an exercise for you.
+We've left the implementation of this as an exercise for you.
 A hint, it only requires a one line change in the PyMC model, the trick is _identifying_ what the one line is :).
 Funny pun right, well I thought the pun was funny.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "skip"} -->